fengalin/raspdac-on-osmc/README.md

 Check that the web server is runing: open a browser and connect to this URL: http://192.168.0.15:8080/ (replace '192.168.0.15' with the IP of your RaspDAC).
 You should be prompted with a user and password.
-Enter the one you defined above.
+Enter the ones you defined above.

 If the connection succeeded, try installing Kore and configure it with the same settings you used above.

-Kore hots a copy of the metadata from your media center.
-You can browser your collection and control playlists, etc.
+Kore hosts a copy of the metadata from your media center.
+You can browse your collection and control playlists, etc.